Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Backlinks are links from other sites to your site, and in a very simple sense Google counts them as ‘votes’ for your content.

-There are two main ways to generate backlinks:
+There are three main ways to generate backlinks:

 Avoid using companies that promise to create thousands of low-quality backlinks for you however — Google may penalize your site if it thinks there is spammy activity going on in this regard.